Native-Planet/GroundSeg/README.md

 5. After Urbit is booted allow user (with the press of a single button) to add S3 support and Bitcoin node support (if installed)
 6. Add functionality to check for and update system with the click of a button
 7. Add ability to completely turn on/off wifi from settings
+8. Setup a cronjob during the install script that run a `|pack` and `|meld` perioidically on each urbit container

 ## Notes